 Where a vacancy for judicial office occurs,

 which is to be advertised, advertisements are placed in local and national newspapers and on this website calling for expressions of interest (EOI).
 The Law Society of NSW and the NSW Bar Association are also notified of the vacancy.

 A panel is convened from time to time to review EOIs against the selection criteria.
-The panel commonly includes the relevant head of jurisdication, a senior officer from the Department of Justice and at least one leading member of the legal profession.
+The panel commonly includes the relevant head of jurisdication, a senior officer from the Department of Communities and Justice and at least one leading member of the legal profession.